Our People

 Our values guide the approach adopted by AIV’s global team, emphasising the importance of working collaboratively with indigenous communities and our other partners, challenging the status quo and finding opportunities for finance to overcome environmental and social challenges.

-Empowering indigenous and forest people is key to protect their lands and forests.
+Empowering indigenous peoples and local communities is essential to protect their lands and forests.

 Promoting innovation and entrepreneurship leads to solve social and environmental challenges.